mdribus/association-finder-hla/README.md

 These files are unique to each population and include two-field alleles that are probably present in the data because of an incorrect assignment of race/ethnic background.
 The alleles should not be analyzed for associations.
 Otherwise, associations with extremely high odds ratios are identified in error.
 HLA allele frequencies differ across populations defined by race/ethnicity.
 Due to inconsistencies when reporting race/ethnicity when collecting HLA typing data, some individuals will be placed in the wrong a racial/ethnic category.
 Alleles are included in these files for a given population if the allele frequency is more than 5x higher in any other population.
 These calculations were performed for the African American, Asian & Pacific Islander, White, and Hispanic populations based on 9-locus allele frequencies provided by the National Marrow Donor Program in 2021.

 ## Running AssociationFinderHLA:
+### Cloning the repository and setting up your computer:

 You can run AssociationFinderHLA using the command line after cloning this repository.
 [Click here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) for instructions.
 The scripts and input files must remain in the /immune-gene-association directory for the file paths to work properly.
 The directory structure is organized like this: